Health Benefits of Indian Pickles (Achar) in Your Regular Diet

 A pickle is preserved food having chopped vegetables or fruits with vinegar and spices.
 These spices enhance the nutritional value of the pickle and add plenty of flavor to it says Avni Kaul.

-India’s top dietician and nutritionist Avni Kaul share some of the health benefits that you can avail by eating Indian pickles.
+India’s top Dietician and nutritionist Avni Kaul share some of the health benefits that you can avail by eating Indian pickles.

 Indian pickles have antioxidant properties